 Brown & Brown: Decentralized Operating Model Driving Best-in-Class Margins

-Brown & Brown, a Large Enterprise Insurance Brokerage & Risk company, achieved measurable value creation through Organizational Design and New Customer Acquisition.
-Total revenues reached $4.
+Brown & Brown, a Large Enterprise Insurance Brokerage & Risk company, created value through Organizational Design and New Customer Acquisition.

 Brown & Brown has distinguished itself in the insurance brokerage industry through a decentralized operating model that pushes P&L accountability to individual profit centers.
 Unlike peers that centralize operations post-acquisition, Brown & Brown allows acquired agencies to retain local autonomy while providing access to the company's global resources, specialty capabilities, and collaborative network.
 By 2023, the company had revenues of approximately $4.26 billion.
 The company's challenge was to maintain its industry-leading margins and organic growth rate while scaling through acquisitions in an increasingly competitive M&A environment.